 Every year, thousands of Canadians weary of winter set their sights on the upcoming March Break holiday.
-Last year, Toronto's Pearson Airport estimated they'd see 115,000 travellers on the Thursday prior to March Break and 120,000 on the Friday; well over what they see on a typical day.
+Last year, Toronto's Pearson Airport estimated they'd see 130,000 travellers on the Friday prior to March Break; well over what they see on a typical day.
 You can expect all airports across the country to be busier than normal.
 Are you ready for the crowds?
 How about going through security clearance?

 Every passenger must pass through security clearance before embarking on their trip, but the process can be involved, and it pays to be prepared.
 Breeze through security, stress-free, by keeping in mind these tips from the Canadian Air Transport Security Authority (CATSA).